Bessawy/E-commerce-Fullstack/README.md

 * This readme file only talk about back-end server.
 More details about front-end can be found in the readme at the frontend file.

-* Access the ecommerce-app through [https://ecommerce-app-six-delta.vercel.app/]. `NOTE`: `THE APP CAN ONLY BE USED WHEN YOU DISABLE SECURITY ON YOUR BROWSER.`
+* Access the ecommerce-app through [https://ecommerce-app-six-delta.vercel.app/].
-    - on windows: Press window-key + R (open Run)
-    - type: `chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security`

 ## Setting Up `Backend Server`